raspberrypilearning/comic-character/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-To create a function in JavaScript, you use the function keyword.
+To create a function in JavaScript, you use the `function` keyword.

-What is the basic structure of writing a function?
+What is the basic structure of a function?

 --- choices ---

-- ( ) create functionmyFunction() { /* code here */ }
+- ( ) `create function myFunction() { /* code here */ }`

   --- feedback ---

   Not quite!
-The correct way to declare a function is without the "create" keyword and with a space between function and the function name.
+The correct way to declare a function is without the 'create' keyword.

   --- /feedback ---

-- ( ) function myFunction { /* code here */ }
+- ( ) `function myFunction { /* code here */ }`

   --- feedback ---

-  Incorrect syntax.
-There are missing brackets in the function syntax.
-A correct function syntax requires brackets after the function name.
+  Almost!
+Brackets are required after the function name.
+These are used to hold any parameters used my the function

   --- /feedback ---

-- (x) function myFunction() { /* code here */ }
+- (x) `function myFunction() { /* code here */ }`

   --- feedback ---

   That's correct!
-The basic structure of writing a function includes the function keyword, followed by the function name, brackets, and curly braces containing the function's code.
+A function includes the `function` keyword, followed by the function name, brackets, and curly braces containing the function's code.

   --- /feedback ---